iwona-pekala/a11y-bug-fixes/html/accessibility tree/name.md

 # Name (Accessibility name)

-The accessibility name is the name of a user interface element.
+The accessibility name is the information about the user interface element, allowing to is distinguish several elements with the same [role](role.md).
 It is used by assistive technologies, like screen readers.
+Name [often matches the visible label](label-name.md), but not always.

 ## Name computation rules